Stability of Transformers under Layer Normalization: Forward Stability of Transformers

-We formalize the improved boundedness as follows. \begin{theorem}[Controlled Growth of Entry-wise Moments] Given an input $\bfX_0$, the mean absolute value $\rm MA$ and variance $\rm Var$ of the terminal hidden states $\bfX_D$ of a Peri-LN Transformer satisfy, respectively,
+We quantify the improved boundedness as follows. \begin{theorem}[Controlled Growth of Entry-wise Moments] Given an input $\bfX_0$, the mean absolute value $\rm MA$ and variance $\rm Var$ of the terminal hidden states $\bfX_D$ of a Peri-LN Transformer satisfy, respectively,

-where $\gamma_{\rm max} := \max\limits_{1 \leq i \leq D} \{ \| \bfgamma^{\rm out}_{{\rm attn}, i} \|_\infty, \|\bfgamma^{\rm out}_{{\rm ffn}, i}\|_\infty \}$ takes the maximum over all layers and both attention and feedforward sublayers, with ``out'' denoting output layer normalization; similarly for $\beta_{\rm max}$. \end{theorem}
+where $\gamma_{\rm max} := \max\limits_{1 \leq i \leq D} \{ \| \bfgamma^{\rm out}_{{\rm attn}, i} \|_\infty, \|\bfgamma^{\rm out}_{{\rm ffn}, {i+\frac{1}{2}}}\|_\infty \}$ takes the maximum over all layers and both attention and feedforward sublayers, with ``out'' denoting output layer normalization; similarly for $\beta_{\rm max}$. \end{theorem}

 The bounds establish that, for each input, the hidden state magnitude and variance grow at most linearly and quadratically.
 Moreover, we can also bound the variance of each entry across the dataset as follows. \begin{theorem}[Quadratic Growth of Data-wise Variance] Let $\bfX_0$ be an input and $\bfX_D$ its corresponding terminal hidden states.
 For each entry $x$ of $\bfX_D$, its variance across the data distribution satisfies